Workers’ Compensation For Brain And Head Injuries In Pennsylvania

 Your brain is the center of your conscious thoughts and bodily functions.
 Your nervous system connects your brain to the rest of your body, delivering messages to move, to swallow, and live your life.
 Head trauma of any magnitude—whether “minor” or catastrophic—will inevitably affect your health and well-being, sometimes in subtle ways that take time to discover.

-If you have suffered a head injury, whether on the job or in your private life away from work, it is important to get medical evaluation and treatment right away.
-If you have a concussion or a contusion, for example, a doctor may order you to rest to speed along the healing process, thus preventing or allowing you to recover from further complications besides the obvious pain in your head.
+If you or someone you love has suffered a head injury or brain trauma on the job, it is important to seek medical evaluation and treatment right away.
+For instance, if you have a concussion or a contusion, a doctor may order you to rest to speed along the healing process.
+This may prevent further complications or allow you to recover from other conditions beside the pain in your head.

 Stay Alert For Symptoms Of Head Trauma

 There are many signs and symptoms that head trauma has occurred.
 Some symptoms are a bit milder like the concussion symptoms mentioned above.
 However, moderate or severe TBI symptoms can be rather dramatic, including: